yasslab/yasslab.jp/en/index.md

-Not only such businesses, but also his company contributes to opensource communities by founding and organizing [Okinawa.rb](https://www.facebook.com/groups/okinawarb/)/[Okinawa RubyKaigi](http://regional.rubykaigi.org/okrk01), taking part in CoderDojo Community Committee as representative of [CoderDojo Japan](http://coderdojo.jp/), and translating [Rails Tutorial into Japanese](http://railstutorial.jp/")/[Ruby Hacking Guide into English](http://ruby-hacking-guide.github.io/).
+Not only such businesses, but also his company contributes to opensource communities by founding and organizing [Okinawa.rb](https://www.facebook.com/groups/okinawarb/)/[Okinawa RubyKaigi](http://regional.rubykaigi.org/okrk01), taking part in CoderDojo Community Committee as a representative of [CoderDojo Japan](http://coderdojo.jp/), and translating [Rails Tutorial into Japanese](http://railstutorial.jp/")/[Ruby Hacking Guide into English](http://ruby-hacking-guide.github.io/).

 For such enthusiastic contribution to IT and Education fields in Japan,